 The profile likelihood fit is performed using HistFactory~\cite{HistFactory:2012} and RooFit~\cite{RooFit:2003}.
 Its output includes the fitted central values and uncertainties for all the free parameters.
 The uncertainty components of the profile likelihood fit results are obtained by repeating the fit to bootstrap samples obtained by resampling the pseudo data used to compute the results, or those of the central values of the auxiliary measurements, then computing the spread of offsets in the POI, the analytical solution of the fit can be calculated following the procedures in Section~\ref{sec:UncDecomp_ShiftedObs}.
 For this exercise, the pseudo data is chosen to be the nominal simulation, but with the statistical power of the data.
 The effect of changing the luminosity scale factor is emulated by repeating the fit with an overall factor multiplied to all the reconstructed distributions.
 The setups of the fits for the validation are summarized in Table~\ref{tab:setup_PLHfit}.

-Figures~\ref{fig:UncDecomp_ptl} and \ref{fig:UncDecomp_mT} present the uncertainty decomposition and the responses of each uncertainty components towards the luminosity scale factor.
+Figures~\ref{fig:UncDecomp_ptl} and \ref{fig:UncDecomp_mT} present the uncertainty decomposition as a function a luminosity scale factor used to scale the statistical precision of the simulated sample.
 The error bars for the uncertainty decomposition for the profile likelihood fit reflect the limited number of toys.
 In general, the uncertainty components derived from the numerical profile likelihood fit and the analytical solution match each other within the error bars.
 The discrepancy at certain points can be assigned to the numerical stability of the PL fit, which shows up when the uncertainty components becomes too small (typically < 2~MeV).